 Is New Orleans Still Depressed?

 The Lakeview area and the Ninth Ward, not usually on the tourist route, are coming back vigorously.
 The Lakeview area is filled with determined residents who have worked hard to reopen schools and businesses, and many have returned to their homes.
 Many have also relocated to the Lakeview area, as there have been opportunities to obtain great homes at bargain prices.
-The lower Ninth Ward has returned thanks to Brad Pitt and his love of New Orleans.
-Brad started the Make it Right Foundation to build new, green affordable home in this area.
+The lower Ninth Ward has returned thanks to Brad Pitt and his Make it Right Foundation, which built new, green affordable home in this area.

 Is it Safe to Visit New Orleans?

 Despite the determination of the media to portray the city as dangerous, the truth is, you are no more nor less safe here than you are in any major metropolitan area.
-The real fact is that efforts to reduce crime in New Orleans are showing results.
-In 2008 crime was down in all categories except auto theft.
-The murder rate dropped by 15%, rape by 44% and armed robbery decreased by about 5%.
-Total crime dropped by 6.76% in 2008 over 2007 and the downward trend in the crime rate is continuing through 2010.
+The real fact is that efforts to reduce crime in New Orleans are showing results, and crime has been decreasing for years.

 In every city, there are parts of town you need to stay away from, and the same is, unfortunately, true here.
 Tourists have always been advised not to go into the cemeteries except with tours (with the exception of St. Louis Number 3 and Lafayette Cemetery.)
 Central City is not the best place to be, but frankly, the tourist or visitor is not likely to need or want to go there.
-Common sense is the rule in New Orleans, as it is in New York, or San Francisco, or anywhere these days.
+Common sense is the rule in New Orleans, just like anywhere else.